Avoid the December Surgery Rush

 All of these trends are not good for your bottom line.
 While patients rush to have surgeries done by Dec.
 31st, you can take steps now to mitigate the annual spike in high-cost claims.

 Sword Health is preventative care that works.
 Sword’s digital physical therapy solution has been shown to reduce surgery intent among members by 60% on average.
 The majority of the cost savings you’ll realize from Sword will come in the form of surgery avoidance for your highest risk population.
+Additionally, Sword Predict will identify and intercept members who are at-risk for surgery and provide safer non-surgical alternatives, saving you money.

 Independent research from the Validation Institute shows that Sword can save companies $2,472 per member per year—with $1,531 of this figure coming from surgery avoidance.
 You’ll also see cost savings from reductions in imaging, office visits, and other procedures such as spinal injections.
 And it’s not too late: you can see these savings this year.